udellgroup/orie7191/syllabus/syllabus.md

 * **Reviews** (.3): Students will write reviews of half of the papers we read for class and upload them to [CMT]().
 * **Quiz** (.1): Each class will begin with a two-question quiz to make sure students read the paper.
-Grading on this portion of the course will be nonlinear (eg, 0 points if fewer than X% of quiz questions are answered incorrectly).
+Grading on this portion of the course will be nonlinear (eg, 0 points if too few quiz questions are answered correctly).
 * **Present a paper** (.3): Students will each lead the discussion twice (or so), possibly in teams depending on course enrollment.
 The student leading the discussion will prepare a 30 minute presentation using slides,